The best food festivals in Italy [Summer 2023]

 A trip to the Aeolian Islands in June is an excellent idea if you’re looking for a quiet atmosphere but still want to attend a local festival.

-The event starts at sunset and includes various tastings (Malvasia included).
+The event starts at sunset and includes various tastings (Malvasia wine included).

-Tip: in 2023, Salina's caper festival will take place on July 4th, a great excuse to plan an unforgettable Aeolian adventure!
+Tip: in 2024, Salina's caper festival will take place on the 2nd of June, a great excuse to plan an unforgettable Aeolian adventure!

 Capers and other local products during the festival in Salina